 We can rethink how our systems operate.
 We can question if “the way it’s always been done” is really the right way to do it.
 We can reject practices that keep some students thriving and others struggling.
 We can invest in relationships built on a foundation of kindness and understanding.
 We can use technology to truly transform learning rather than as a substitute for existing practices.

 We can reshape and reimagine education to fulfill its potential of creating a stronger society.

 We can do all this…or not.
 Because everything doesn’t just happen.
 People make things happen.
 And if 2020 has taught us anything, it is that we are capable of changing and adapting in rapid ways that are much faster than anyone could have anticipated.
 We can change.
 We can learn.
 We can do better.
 If we don’t, 2020 was for naught.

-If you liked this guest blog post, and you’re ready to rethink education in 2021 and beyond, there’s much more practical guidance to come in Dr. Rufo and Dr. Causton’s book.
-The Reimagined School will soon be available for preorder from Brookes Publishing; just click the link below to sign up for updates!
+If you liked this guest blog post, and you’re ready to rethink education in 2021 and beyond, there’s much more practical guidance in Dr. Rufo and Dr. Causton’s book, Reimagining Special Education.
+Click the link below to learn more about the book!

 About the Author

 Jenna Mancini Rufo, Ed.D., is the founder and owner of empowerED School Solutions, an education consulting firm specializing in inclusion and equity.
 Having served as a former Assistant Superintendent, Director of Special Education, State Policy Specialist, Special Education Teacher, and Inclusion Facilitator, Jenna has practical experience in leading systems change for inclusion.
 She has shared her knowledge at numerous events including The Atlantic’s Education Summit and the National Principals’ Conference.
-She has been published in School Administrator and is the coauthor of the upcoming book The Reimagined School.
+She has been published in School Administrator and is the coauthor of Reimagining Special Education.